Early Identification Program

 Since 2016, two students Hampton University or Virginia State University are accepted each year into the Virginia Tech Carilion School of Medicine accepts two students from groups who are underrepresented in medicine to an Early Identification Program, which provides intensive medical school preparation during two summer sessions.
 Completing both summers of enrichment and maintaining all program requirements can help a participant become a competitive applicant to medical school.

 Summer 1 (Rising Juniors)

-During the first summer, the selected students will participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Virginia Tech Carilion Research Institute in Roanoke, Virginia.
+During the first summer, the selected students will participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Fralin Biomedical Research Institute at VTC in Roanoke, Virginia.
 The Summer 1 program blends an emphasis on research with an introduction to clinical skills and MCAT overview and preparation.

 Summer 2 (Rising Seniors)